Polyvinylcarbazole: Chemical properties

 Polyvinylcarbazole is soluble in aromatic hydrocarbons, halogenated hydrocarbons and ketones.
 It is resistant to acids, alkalis, polar solvents and aliphatic hydrocarbons.
-The addition of PVC to other plastic masses increases their temperature resistance.
+The addition of PVK to other plastic masses increases their temperature resistance.

 Use

 Due to its high price and special properties, the use of PVK is limited to special areas.
-It is used in insulation technology, electrophotography (e.g. in copiers and laser printers), organic light-emitting diodes and photovoltaic devices.
-In addition, PVC is a well researched component in photorefractive polymers and therefore plays an important role in holography.
+It is used in insulation technology, electrophotography (e.g. in copiers and laser printers), for the fabrication of polymer photonic crystals, for organic light-emitting diodes and photovoltaic devices.
+In addition, PVK is a well researched component in photorefractive polymers and therefore plays an important role in holography.
 Another application is the production of cooking-proof copolymers with styrene.